Purdue-CS193/homework-0-angadvsingh/index.md

 ## Welcome to Angad Singh's website

+I am a freshman at Purdue studying CS.
+This is my first homework assignment for CS 193!
+### I am experimenting.

+_This is italics_
+I don't think I am going to change the theme it looks cool.

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.